0xReki/0xreki.github.io/_posts/2021/2021-12-20-christianiry-in-current-society.md

 ref: christanity-west

 tags:
-  - Christanity
+  - Religion

 #image: /blog/images/2022-02-ox.jpg
 #image_alt: FFXIV Heavensturn Ox Event

 #seo_title_fix: 3
 ---
+I don't usually speak or write much about my faith.
+This post contains a lot of views people might disagree with, but these views I have are the result of me having actually engaged with my faith.
+When this post gets published, it should be shortly before Christmas.
+Let's take the time and really look at this.

 “We are swimming in Christianity” is a statement I've recently heard.
 I disagree.
-I don't usually speak or write much about my faith.
-They say, inaction is the greatest evil, so I'll just have to force myself to do it.
-When this post gets published, it should be shortly before Christmas.
-Let's take the time and really look at this: are we, the Western society, really swimming in Christianity?
+Are we, the Western society, really swimming in Christianity?
-This post contains a lot of views people might disagree with, but these views I have are the result of me having actually engaged with my faith.
-Faith is more than just rituals.

 ## Core Message of Christianity